MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialgesturerecognizer_manipulationupdated.md

 ## -description
 Occurs when a Manipulation gesture is updated due to hand movement.

+## -remarks
 For hand interactions, this event fires when the relevant hand that had a ManipulationStarted updates its position.

-For voice interactions and controllers, this event does not fire.
+For voice interactions and spatial controllers, this event does not fire.

-## -remarks

 ## -examples